cbstodd/colinstodd-com-jekyll/_posts/tech/2020-01-20-list-of-my-favorite-osx-applications.md

 <span class="image right">
 <img loading="lazy" src="https://d3nmt5vlzunoa1.cloudfront.net/webstorm/files/2017/08/ionic-debug.png" alt="webstorm">
 </span>
+***<a href="https://www.jetbrains.com/webstorm/" target="_blank" rel="noopener">Webstorm</a> & <a href="https://code.visualstudio.com/" target="_blank" rel="noopener">VSCode</a>:***<br/>
-Specifically to web development and coding, in general, I highly recommend <a href="https://code.visualstudio.com/" target="_blank" rel="noopener">VSCode</a> as a text editor and <a href="https://www.jetbrains.com/webstorm/" target="_blank" rel="noopener">Webstorm</a> as an IDE.
+Specifically to web development and coding in general, I highly recommend <a href="https://code.visualstudio.com/" target="_blank" rel="noopener">VSCode</a> as a text editor and <a href="https://www.jetbrains.com/webstorm/" target="_blank" rel="noopener">Webstorm</a> as an IDE.
 I use both for different use-cases.
 For quick editing and small projects I like to use VSCode; It’s lightweight and has a plethora of extensions.
 For larger applications I use Webstorm.
 The IntelliSense and baked-in features can’t be beaten.
 It’s a resource-hog, but when building larger applications, I can’t imagine using anything other than a <a href="https://www.jetbrains.com/" target="_blank" rel="noopener">Jetbrain application</a>.

 <br/>